Wait for the screen to turn green, and click!

 What is reaction test?

-In reaction speed testing the participant presses a button as soon as he notices something happening on the screen of his monitor (e.g., the appearance of a stimulus).
+In reaction time tester the participant presses a button as soon as he notices something happening on the screen of his monitor (e.g., the appearance of a stimulus).
 A reaction time will usually not be faster than 200 ms if no distraction effect occurs.
 The average reaction times decrease with increasing age but the speed depends also on other factors such as fatigue and concentration level.

 This is why it is also called Attentional Network Test (ANT), it tests multiple networks, cognitive reaction time, motor reaction time and reaction time to a specific stimulus.